Initdd/PwdVault/README.md

 ## Overview

-PassManager is a password management application developed in Kotlin for Android devices.
+PwdVault is a password management application developed in Kotlin for Android devices.
 It allows users to securely store and manage their credentials for various platforms.

 ## Features